-Fine Tuning is a master class that consists of instructional, contextual, theory-based lessons and professional development for aspiring artists and vocalists.
+Fine Tuning is a masterclass that consists of instructional, contextual, theory-based lessons and professional development for aspiring artists and vocalists.
 Each course is taught through lectures, interactive music lessons and performance.
-This program allows attendees to learn in an intimate setting from professionals who have excelled in genres of music such as classical, jazz, blues, sacred, gospel, popular and hip-hop.
+This program allows attendees to learn in an intimate setting from professionals who have excelled in classical, jazz, blues, sacred, gospel, popular and hip-hop.

 MUSIC LEGENDS & HEROES

-Music, Legends & Heroes is a unique experience where students have interactive conversations with outstanding artists and industry leaders.
-This program allows musicians to share their stories and how they made music-making history to an enraptured audience.
+Music, Legends & Heroes is a unique experience where students have conversations with outstanding artists and industry leaders.
+This program allows musicians to share their stories and how they made music history with an enraptured audience.
 Music, Legends & Heroes is organized and implemented by students.
 The goal is to provide additional learning opportunities for students to understand the complexities of producing musical events.